GeorgOhneH/ethz-document-fetcher/SITES.md

 > Note: Some videos require your ETH username and ETH password.
 >To download these videos you need to set your username and password in the settings.

+## Custom
+If a website is to complicated for the other modules, you can code your own functions to handle it.